pydata/xarray/doc/user-guide/dask.rst

             ...
     # truncated for brevity

-NumPy ufuncs like ``np.sin`` transparently work on all xarray objects, including those that store lazy Dask arrays:
+NumPy ufuncs like :py:func:`numpy.sin` transparently work on all xarray objects, including those that store lazy Dask arrays:

 .. ipython:: python